y0shis-yodelers/grace-shopper/README.md

-# Bass Shopper - an e-commerce web application built using the latest front-end and back-end technologies
+# Bass Shopper - an e-commerce web application built using React

 ## Visit